EdgeTX/edgetx-user-manual/bw-radios/model-select/inputs-mixes-and-outputs/inputs.md

 **Line Name** - Name of the individual line in the input.
 Multiple physical inputs can be mapped to one input by adding an additional input line under the input.

 **Source** - The physical control used for the input.
 In addition to physical controls, you can also specify MAX (always returns 100), MIN (always returns -100), cyclic, trim switches, channel values, global variables and more.
 Moving the physical control after the source has been selected will automatically map it to that input.
-Long press **\[Enter]** to bring up the list of available source categories.&#x20;
+Long press **\[Enter]** to bring up the list of available source categories.

 **Scale** - Shown only when Source is set to a telemetry sensor.
 Converts the raw sensor value's scale for use as the input source.

 **Weight** - Percentage value of the stick travel to use (often referred to as "rates").
-You can also long press **\[Enter]** to bring up a menu that will let you change this to be based on another input, axis, pot, MAX (always returns 100), MIN (always returns -100), cyclic, trim switches, channel values, global variables and more.&#x20;
+You can also long press **\[Enter]** to bring up a menu that will let you change this to be based on another input, axis, pot, MAX (always returns 100), MIN (always returns -100), cyclic, trim switches, channel values, global variables and more.

 **Offset** - The value added to or subtracted from the input source.
-You can also long press **\[Enter]** to bring up a menu that will let you change this to be based on another input, axis, pot, MAX (always returns 100), MIN (always returns -100), cyclic, trim switches, channel values, global variables and more.&#x20;
+You can also long press **\[Enter]** to bring up a menu that will let you change this to be based on another input, axis, pot, MAX (always returns 100), MIN (always returns -100), cyclic, trim switches, channel values, global variables and more.

 **Curve** - Specifies the type of curve that will be used.
 The following curve options exist:

 * **Diff** - Multiplies only the range above or below the middle (0) by the specified %.
-Long press **\[Enter]** to select the value to be sourced from another input, axis GV, etc.&#x20;
+Long press **\[Enter]** to select the value to be sourced from another input, axis GV, etc.
 * **Expo** -The input value is changed exponentially.
 Increasing the % will result in a gentle slope near the middle(0).
 Decreasing the % will result in a steep slope near the middle (0).
 With a % of 0, the slope will be linear.
-Long press **\[Enter]** to select the value to be sourced from another input, axis GV, etc.&#x20;
+Long press **\[Enter]** to select the value to be sourced from another input, axis GV, etc.
 *   **Func** -

     <table><thead><tr><th width="116">Function</th><th width="575">Slope Behavior</th></tr></thead><tbody><tr><td>---</td><td>The slope will be linear.</td></tr><tr><td>X>0</td><td>The range below the middle (0) is always 0.
 Above the middle (0), the slope is linear.</td></tr><tr><td>X&#x3C;0</td><td>The range above the middle (0) is always 0.
 Below the middle (0), the slope is linear.</td></tr><tr><td>|X|</td><td>The range above the middle (0), the reaction is linear.
 The sign is inverted in the range below the middle (0).
 The curve draws a V-shaped graph.</td></tr><tr><td>f>0</td><td>The range above the middle (0) is always +100.
 The range below the middle (0) is always 0.
 The output value will always be either 0 or +100.</td></tr><tr><td>f&#x3C;0</td><td>The range above the middle (0) is always 0.
 The range below the middle (0) is always -100.
 The output value will always be either 0 or -100.</td></tr><tr><td>|f|</td><td>The range above the middle (0) is always +100.
 The range below the middle (0) is always -100.
 The output value will always be either +100 or -100.</td></tr></tbody></table>